 Plus, as it’s so close to the River Arno; you can help walk off those extra calories from an evening stroll along the river… perfect!

-I hope you have a fantastic time in Florence – I’m sure you will!
+I hope you have a fantastic 48 hours in Florence – I’m sure you will!
 Is there anywhere else you’re thinking of visiting during your time in this beautiful city?
 Have you got any questions for me about my time there?
 Or have you been already and want to share your memories?
 Jot down a few notes in the comments section below…